bup/bup/note/main.md

   quoted instead of Python "backslashreplace"d, but note that the format is not settled, i.e. may continue to change.

+* We assume that Cygwin has long fixed the issue where it might return a negative uid or gid, and the workaround has been removed, but bup should still halt if one is encountered.
+This has allowed us to improve performance when handling a lot of stat results (e.g. index traversals), but please let us know if the assumption is incorrect, and we can reintroduce a more narrowly tailored fix.

 Bugs
 ----